MicrosoftDocs/win32/desktop-src/Controls/psm-indextohwnd.md

 - Prsht.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PSM\_INDEXTOHWND message

 Takes the index of a property sheet page and returns its window handle.
-You can send this message explicitly or use the [**PropSheet\_IndexToHwnd**](propsheet-indextohwnd.md) macro.
+You can send this message explicitly or use the [**PropSheet\_IndexToHwnd**](/windows/win32/Prsht/nf-prsht-propsheet_indextohwnd?branch=master) macro.

 ## Parameters